top of page

 How to launch a high-impact charity (1600 x 2560 px) (11).png

-CE’s new Research Training Program addresses these challenges head-on.
-Over the course of 11 weeks, you will participate in a fully cost-covered online program that provides you with the knowledge, practices, and tools necessary to rapidly and confidently produce high-quality, decision-relevant research.
+AIM new Research Program addresses these challenges head-on.
+Over the course of 12 weeks, you will participate in a fully cost-covered online program that provides you with the knowledge, practices, and tools necessary to rapidly and confidently produce high-quality, decision-relevant research.
 Your research outputs will drive better utilization of resources, funds, and talent, while building your own career capital and producing a portfolio of impactful research reports.

 KEY PROGRAM FEATURES